 Army general who commanded in Iraq dies of cancer at age 67

-(AP) -Raymond T. Odierno, a retired Army general who commanded American and coalition forces in Iraq at the height of the war and capped a 39-year career by serving as the Army’s chief of staff, has died, his family said Saturday.
+WASHINGTON (AP) — Raymond T. Odierno, a retired Army general who commanded American and coalition forces in Iraq at the height of the war and capped a 39-year career by serving as the Army’s chief of staff, has died, his family said Saturday.
 He was 67.

 “The general died after a brave battle with cancer; his death was not related to COVID,” a family statement said.
 “There are no other details to share at this time.
 His family is grateful for the concern and asks for privacy.”